Glossary · Family & caregiver restrooms

 A family restroom (also called a family/companion or assisted-use restroom) is a single-occupancy, lockable toilet room sized so one person can help another — a parent with a young child, or a caregiver with a dependent.
 It typically includes a baby changing table and room for a stroller or wheelchair to turn.

-Last updated: June 2026 · Reviewed against the 2010 ADA Standards and federal law.
+Last updated: August 2026 · Reviewed against current US Access Board guidance and federal law.

 Family restroom, companion restroom, unisex — the distinctions